drayanqi/sample-application-students/README.md

 - added npm test script in package.json
 - added repo on travis via sso

-here is the travis.yml file :
+here is what the actual travis.yml file looks like :

 ```
 git: